opensearch-project/project-website/_posts/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry.md

 ## Observability workflow

 When monitoring services in production, a systematic approach to identifying and resolving issues is crucial.
-This walkthrough demonstrates how to use OpenSearch Observability tools to quickly pinpoint and investigate service errors.
+This walkthrough demonstrates how to use OpenSearch observability tools to quickly pinpoint and investigate service errors.

 ### Step 1: Identify problem services